tmfreiberg/euclids_algorithm_analysis/README.md

 n = 10, f_n = 55, phi^n/(phi - psi) = 55.004..., nearest int = 55
 ```

-We are now ready to establish the worst-case result for the number of divisions in Euclid's algorithm: the next propostion implies that for $N \ge 2$,
+We are now ready to establish the worst-case result for the number of divisions in Euclid's algorithm.
+The following propostion implies that for $N \ge 2$,

 $$\max\{T(a,b) : 1 \le b \le a \le N\} = \Theta(\log N).$$